robindemourat/react-citeproc/README.md

    */
   style: PropTypes.string,
   /**
-   * Serialized csl data to use for localizing the terms */
+   * Serialized xml data to use for localizing the terms */
   locale: PropTypes.string,
   /**